-Other invested assets are made up of bonds and investment units which represent restricted investments, notes receivable and investments in associates and joint ventures.
-Bonds and fund units are classified as available for sale.
+Other invested assets are made up of notes receivable and investments in associates and joint ventures.
 Notes receivable are classified as loans and receivables.
 Investments in associates and joint ventures, accounted for using the equity method, are presented in the Other column.